-Many parents collect footprints or handprints from their baby, or you may like to trace around them.
-In some locations, professional casters will come into the hospital and make hand and foot molds for you free of charge.
-You may also like to have a record of your baby's weight and length, and to keep a lock of hair, cot cards, birth cards, and your baby's blanket or clothing.
-All of these can become important keepsakes of the time you have with your baby.
-You may also wish to take your baby to a special place that has significance for you (like the beach).
+You can decide whether to have footprints or handprints taken, or you may like to trace around them.
+You may also like to have a record of your baby's weight and length.
+Keep a lock of hair, cot cards, birth cards, hospital wrist or ankle bracelet, measuring tape, baby's blanket or clothing.
+You may wish to take your baby to a special place that has significance for you (like the beach).
 You are able to do this, but do be aware of the appropriateness of where you take your baby and other people's reactions to seeing a deceased baby.